javascript-tutorial/it.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

   this.name = "John";

-  return; // finishes the execution, returns this
+  return; // al termine dell'esecuzione, ritorna this

   // ...